 Although Sanford School was attached to the Norman Pinky Lewis Recreation Centre, there was no accessible community programming for impoverished local residents.
 The City’s ‘fee-for-service’ model for community programming necessarily excluded neighbourhood children and families who could not afford to pay for services.
 In addition, Pinky Lewis was a known hangout for area gangs and drug addicts and a frequent site for illegal activity and violence.

 In September 2001, the City appointed Laura Troccoli-Ormond as Recreation Coordinator at Pinky.
 Outraged by the exclusion of struggling residents in desperate need of community programming, Laura immediately joined forces with Lori Kyle to advocate for Sanford residents.
 They believed the City and the School Board had an obligation to operate differently in severely impoverished neighbourhoods to prevent further exclusion of the already disadvantaged.
 Enlisting collaborative support was an ongoing battle.
-As they continued to advocate for unique City and School Board program delivery models to serve the Sanford Community, Laura and Lori realized they would have to secure grants to fund local programming.
-Seeking grant money was considered an interim solution to funding needs until the City and School Board reallocated resources to better service the Sanford Community.
+As they continued to advocate for unique City and School Board program delivery models to serve the Sanford Community, Laura and Lori realized they would have to secure grants to fund local programming

-In 2006, a new school named in honour of the late Cathy Wever, opened to replace Sanford Public School, and the Sanford Community Development Committee was renamed the Wever Community Development Committee (WCDC).
-As a unique, untraditional, cross-boundary partnership, the WCDC Executive set out to draw on resources to collaboratively create a Wever Community Hub by providing safe, shared social space (Pinky Recreation Centre and Cathy Wever School) and an associated “hub” of programs, services and events promoting community participation, mobilization and resilience.
+In 2006, a new school named in honour of the late Cathy Wever, opened to replace Sanford Public School, and the Sanford Community Development Committee was renamed the Wever Community Development Committee (Wever HUB).
+The Hamilton Spectator CODE Red Report identified the neighbourhood surrounding Cathy Wever School had glaring disparities between other Hamilton neighbourhoods.

-In 2017, the rebranding has created CORE Kids (Creating Opportunities in Recreation and Education).
-Alex Moroz and Laura Laverty are still engaged with many other to continue the work started in 2000.
-The Wever CORE – CORE KIDS Programs continue to meet the needs of the local children & youth, remove barriers and help them reach for the stars!
+In 2017, the rebranding has created COREKids (Creating Opportunities in Recreation and Education).
+The Rotary Club of Hamilton has taken on this project and continues to engaged with many others to continue the work started in 2000.
+The Wever CORE – COREKids Programs continue to meet the needs of the local children & youth, remove barriers and help them reach for the stars!